Grew • Command Line Interface

 For the Grew-match backend (grew_match_back

-) or for the command grew count
+) or for the grew count

 For these two usages, sets of corpora are described in a JSON file.